 Sweet demerara sugar and slightly smoked mainland peat, distinctively less maritime than island peat.
 Charred wood, red wine, cinnamon and nutmeg - more like mulled wine!

-Rich red fruits, berries, cherries and grapes.
-The charred wood remains in the form of a campfire, some sweet sticky meat is being roasted above the flame.
+Red wine served with rich red fruits, berries, cherries and grapes.
+The fruity explosion is followed by charred wood on a campfire, some sweet sticky meat is being roasted above the flame.

 Long and nutty, sweetness and smoke carry through, slightly drying out the mouth... calls for another sip I'd say.

 An interesting take on an Ardmore 11.
 This delightful dram tastes even more exquisite than it looks... and it looks mighty fine!